Shah Alam Line

-The LRT Shah Alam Line, previously known as the LRT Bandar Utama–Klang Line, LRT Bandar Utama-Johan Setia Line or simply LRT Johan Setia Line, is a medium-capacity light rapid transit (LRT) line which will be serving the Shah Alam and Klang regions on the western side of the Klang Valley, Malaysia.
-It will be the third LRT line, and the fourth fully automated and driverless rail system in the Klang Valley region.
-The line will be operated as part of the Rapid KL system by Rapid Rail, a subsidiary of Prasarana Malaysia.
-It was announced by Prasarana Malaysia on 24 April 2013.
+The LRT Shah Alam Line, previously known as the LRT Bandar Utama–Klang Line or simply LRT3, is a medium capacity rapid transit line which serves the western corridor of the Klang Valley in Selangor, Malaysia.
+It is the third LRT system, and the fourth fully automated and driverless rail line in the Klang Valley region.
+The line is operated as part of the Rapid KL system by Rapid Rail, a subsidiary of Prasarana Malaysia.

+It was announced by Prasarana Malaysia in 2013 and work began in 2016.
+Construction was halted in 2018 for a review that followed the change of government and concerns over funding.
+The project was later revived after it was reclassified from a rapid transit line to a light metro.
+Its expected completion was moved from 2020 to 2024.
+Continued delays then pushed the projected completion date through 2025 and eventually into 2026.

-Once completed, the line will form part of the Klang Valley Integrated Transit System.
+The line forms part of the Klang Valley Integrated Transit System.
 It is numbered 11 and coloured sky blue on official transit maps.

-The line is one out of four rapid transit lines in the Klang Valley that does not serve KL Sentral, the other three being the Ampang Line, Sri Petaling Line and the Putrajaya Line, as well as the first rapid transit line in the Klang Valley that is entirely outside the borders of the Federal Territory of Kuala Lumpur.
+The line is one of four rapid transit lines in the Klang Valley that does not serve KL Sentral, the other three being the Ampang Line, Sri Petaling Line and the Putrajaya Line, as well as the first rapid transit line in the Klang Valley that is entirely outside the borders of the Federal Territory of Kuala Lumpur.

 History

 Initial proposal

-In May 2014, the Shah Alam LRT was proposed to begin from Bandar Utama, Kelana Jaya, through areas of Glenmarie, HICOM-Glenmarie Industrial Park, Shah Alam Stadium, Shah Alam city centre, UiTM, I-City, Bukit Raja Shopping Centre, Taman Eng Ann, Bandar Klang and then heading straight on to Johan Setia.
-This was later confirmed October 2015 following the tabling of Budget 2015 where the Prime Minister announced that the government will fund RM9 billion to build the LRT project linking Bandar Utama to Shah Alam and Klang.
+In May 2014, the Shah Alam LRT was proposed to begin from Bandar Utama, Kelana Jaya, running through areas of Glenmarie, HICOM-Glenmarie Industrial Park, Shah Alam Stadium, Shah Alam city centre, UiTM, I-City, Bukit Raja Shopping Centre, Taman Eng Ann, Bandar Klang and then heading straight on to Johan Setia.
+This was later confirmed in October 2015 following the tabling of Budget 2015 where the Prime Minister announced that the government will provide RM9 billion to build an LRT project linking Bandar Utama to Shah Alam and Klang.